aaronpowell/aaronpowell.github.io/src/documents/posts/2010-11-10-ie-bug-with-assigning-css-classes.md

---- cson
+---
   title: "Internet Explorer bug with assigning CSS classes"
   metaTitle: "Internet Explorer bug with assigning CSS classes"
   description: "An interesting problem when assigning CSS classes in JavaScript"
   revised: "2010-11-11"
   date: "2010-11-10"
-tags: ["css","javascript","internet-explorer","web"]
+  tags:
+    - "css"
+    - "javascript"
+    - "internet-explorer"
+    - "web"
   migrated: "true"
-urls: ["/ie-bug-with-assigning-css-classes"]
+  urls:
+    - "/ie-bug-with-assigning-css-classes"
-summary: """
+  summary: ""

-"""
 ---
 Today I was fixing a problem on a site in which some background images weren't showing up on certain elements in Internet Explorer but they were showing up under Firefox and Chrome.